ContextLab/hypertools/readme.md

 <b>Outputs</b>

-A plot summarizing the correlation between raw input data and PCA reduced data
+A plot summarizing the correlation of the covariance matrixes for the raw input data and PCA reduced data

 <h3>Example use:</h3>